 Unlike a Medicare supplement plan, you can change Part D plans annually during the Annual Election Period (AEP) without having to qualify for the coverage.

 Part D premiums by income

-The charts below show your estimated prescription drug plan monthly premium based on your income as reported on your IRS tax return from 2 years ago and last year.
+The chart below shows your estimated 2024 prescription drug plan monthly premium based on your income as reported on your IRS tax return from 2 years ago and last year.
 If your income is above a certain limit, you’ll pay an income-related monthly adjustment amount in addition to your plan premium.

 Social Security will contact you if you have to pay Part D-IRMAA, based on your income.
 The amount you pay can change each year.
-If you have to pay a higher amount for your Part D premium and you disagree (for example, if your income goes down), use this form to contact Social Security [PDF, 125 KB]
+If you have to pay a higher amount for your Part D premium and you disagree (for example, if your income goes down), you can appeal your IRMAA determination.

 The extra amount you have to pay isn’t part of your plan premium.
 You don’t pay the extra amount to your plan.
 Most people have the extra amount taken from their Social Security check.
 If the amount isn’t taken from your check, you’ll get a bill from Medicare or the Railroad Retirement Board.
 You must pay this amount to keep your Part D coverage.

 Get your premium automatically deducted

 Contact your drug plan (not Social Security) if you want your premium deducted from your monthly Social Security payment.
 Your first deduction will usually take 3 months to start, and 3 months of premiums will likely be deducted at once.